 I’m a researcher, educator, and writer interested in the ways that architecture, urban design and planning reproduce colonial aesthetics and imaginaries that marginalize Blackness, and the diverse ways that Black peoples make space and spatial narratives around and despite that.

-I’m also an educator, lecturing in human geography.
-Through this role, I seek to bring the critical and creative notions of space learned in my collaborative research into the classroom.
+I was also previously an educator, lecturing in human geography at Sheffield Hallam University (2021-2022).
+Through this role, I brought critical and creative notions of space learned in my collaborative research into the classroom, teaching and learning with undergraduate geography students.